k21971/EvilHack/doc/evilhack-changelog.md

   picked back up while in the Sanctum
 - Fix: feedback when attacking with certain artifacts (Angelslayer, Grimtooth, the Sword of Annihilation)
+- Fix: prevent Lucifer from escaping the Sanctum